Customizing the macOS menu bar in SwiftUI

 A custom macOS main menu

-The content of these menus are regular SwiftUI view builders, which means that you can add anything you want to the command menu:
+The content are regular SwiftUI views, which means that you can add anything you want to a menu:

 @main